ianwells/tabc/README.md

-tabc
+ltabc
 ====

 Playing around with TABC tax data.

 This data comes from http://www.window.state.tx.us/taxinfo/taxfiles.html

-The small sample file is just taxes from June, for bars that say they are in Houston.
-More data coming soon!
+The small sample file is just taxes from June 2014, for bars that say they are in Houston.

+A bunch more data is in tax.csv.

 Occasionally hosted on http://tabcmap.s3-website-us-east-1.amazonaws.com/